Toni Schumacher: Coaching career

 As coach of SC Fortuna Köln he was sacked at half time by club chairman Jean Löring when his club was 0–2 behind against Waldhof Mannheim in December 1999.

+Vice president 1.
+FC Köln

+Schumacher was elected on 23 April 2012 vice president of 1.
+FC Köln together with Werner Spinner as president.
+During his tenure within the presidium, he was primarily responsible for the sporting area.
+His term of office ended at the beginning of September 2019.

 Autobiography

 In 1987, Schumacher's autobiography Anpfiff ("kick-off") was published in various countries, including France, where there was interest in Schumacher's comments on the Battiston incident.
 Schumacher maintained that his actions did not constitute a foul and that he was only trying to get the ball.
 He said that he did not go over to check on Battiston's condition because several French players were standing around Battiston and making threatening gestures in his direction.

 The book also included accounts of alleged improprieties by German football players, including substance abuse.
-This resulted in Schumacher's exclusion from the German national team and his long-term Bundesliga club, 1.
+This resulted in Schumacher's exclusion from the Germany national team and his long-term Bundesliga club, 1.
 FC Köln.